mortreestone/SzuWei_String_Reverse/README.md

 * 2nd Expression: Class memeber function.
 * 3rd Expression: Overloaded operator.
 * 4th Expression: Lumbda Function
-* 5th Expression: A recursive function
+* 5th Expression: A Recursive Function

 The the result of the reversed string will be shown on the command line and store in the output text file.